Oedipus Rex: Plot

 Oedipus, King of Thebes, sends his brother-in-law, Creon, to ask the advice of the oracle at Delphi, concerning a plague ravaging Thebes.
 Creon returns to report that the plague is the result of religious pollution, since the murderer of their former king, Laius, has never been caught.
 Oedipus vows to find the murderer and curses him for causing the plague.

 Oedipus summons the blind prophet Tiresias for help.
-Tiresias admits to knowing the answers to Oedipus' questions, but he refuses to speak, instead telling Oedipus to abandon his search.
-Angered by the seer's reply, Oedipus accuses him of complicity in Laius' murder.
-The offended Tiresias then reveals to the king that "[y]ou yourself are the criminal you seek".
+Tiresias admits to knowing the answers to Oedipus's questions, but he refuses to speak, instead telling Oedipus to abandon his search.
+Angered by the seer's reply, Oedipus accuses him of complicity in Laius's murder.
+The offended Tiresias then reveals to the king that "you yourself are the criminal you seek".
 Oedipus does not understand how this could be, and supposes that Creon must have paid Tiresias to accuse him.
-The two argue vehemently, as Oedipus mocks Tiresias' lack of sight, and Tiresias retorts that Oedipus himself is blind.
+The two argue vehemently, as Oedipus mocks Tiresias's lack of sight, and Tiresias retorts that Oedipus himself is blind.
 Eventually, the prophet leaves, muttering darkly that when the murderer is discovered, he shall be a native of Thebes, brother and father to his own children, and son and husband to his own mother.

 Creon arrives to face Oedipus's accusations.
 The King demands that Creon be executed; however, the chorus persuades him to let Creon live.
 Jocasta, wife of first Laius and then Oedipus, enters and attempts to comfort Oedipus, telling him he should take no notice of prophets.
 As proof, she recounts an incident in which she and Laius received an oracle which never came true.
 The prophecy stated that Laius would be killed by his own son; instead, Laius was killed by bandits, at a fork in the road (τριπλαῖς ἁμαξιτοῖς, triplais amaxitois).

 The mention of the place causes Oedipus to pause and ask for more details.
 Jocasta specifies the branch to Daulis on the way to Delphi.
-Recalling Tiresias' words, he asks Jocasta to describe Laius.
+Recalling Tiresias's words, he asks Jocasta to describe Laius.
 The king then sends for a shepherd, the only surviving witness of the attack to be brought from his fields to the palace.